tadeuscalvin/isingmodel/README.md

 To run:

 gcc ising.c -lm [-Ofast]
-./a.out | DynSim.sh -m 2 -l L #where L is the side of the lattice
+./a.out | DynSim.sh -m 2 -l L

+#where L is the side of the lattice, which by default is 100